-- Children are taught to respect others, adults and peers.
-Through assemblies, R(S)E, RE and our general approach to behaviour and discipline, children are taught to respect and celebrate commonality and difference between people of different sex, ethnicity and religion, or of no religion.
+Children are taught to respect others, adults and peers.
+Through assemblies, PSHE, RE and our general approach to behaviour and discipline, children are taught to respect and celebrate commonality and difference between people of different sex, ethnicity and religion, or of no religion.
 Our approach to behaviour management is rooted in the Rights Respecting Schools ethos.
 The curriculum seeks to present positive images of different communities and ethnic groups.
 The curriculum reflects the achievements of both men and women in the arts and in history.

-The curriculum also explores issues around Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance. - Children are encouraged to participate in wider community issues, for example fundraising for charity, anti-bullying week, the Olympics, and celebrating the Queen's birthday or Jubilee.
+Children are encouraged to participate in wider community issues, for example fundraising for charity, anti-bullying week, the Olympics, and celebrating the Queen's birthday or Jubilee.
 Ashfield Valley is an eco-school, and we have recently supported Rochdale Council's drive to extend recycling across the borough.